 Either we deem the entire pursuit of understanding the big picture of experiences obsolete, or we recognize that a large part of that spectrum may be tackled for some degree of understanding – even just the understanding of differences, or the ultimate admission of science – “we don’t know exactly”.
 It is up to the individual and the individual project to determine what is worthwhile, but the fact of the matter is that there is a large need of consumers seeking insight and guidance to their pursuit of pleasure – to then freely explore all the fascinating fringes that we cannot representatively grasp.

-Finally, at Cigar Sense we do not claim to be a flawless predictor of what any given consumer will experience when smoking any particular cigar.
-There is no flawless predictor, for reasons we’ve observed above.
-However, we do claim to be the most reliable predictor available anywhere thanks to our process and our trained panel.
+At Cigar Sense we measure the success of our method by asking our members.
+How many of the cigars that we recommended you did you smoke and did you like?
+We do not claim to be a flawless predictor of what any given consumer will experience when smoking any particular cigar.
+There is no flawless predictor, for all the reasons we’ve observed above and in our reference article.
+However, we do claim to be the most reliable predictor thanks to our process and to our trained panel.
 And our consumer feedback bears this out as we have always maintained a 90%+ consumer satisfaction feedback.